 "All of my friends are going," said Hayward resident Rajesh Chand, 38, who took a break from his work as a machine operator to watch the scrimmage Monday.
 "Everyone is asking me where the games are."

 Chand moved to California from Fiji about a decade ago but knows many of today's national players by name.
-He keeps track of Fiji news by checking the online
+He keeps track of Fiji news by checking the online version of The Fiji Times, the island nation's biggest newspaper, as well as several soccer-specific Web sites.

 Team Fiji's first match is tonight against top-notch Santa Clara University, followed by the University of California, Berkeley, on Thursday and more area teams in the coming days.